SamucaFront/SamucaFront/README.md

 <h2 align="left">Hello World!
+Be very Welcome.
 My name is Samuel, I'm 19 years old, and I'm a Software Engineering student from Brazil with a strong interest in web development and technology.
 I'm constantly learning new skills, especially in HTML, CSS, and JavaScript, while also improving my English, as I have a passion for languages.</h2>

 ###